 Following the row of shelves until the foreign-language books transition into large art volumes, I’ve now reached the south wall.
 Mostly glass, it offers a view of a square piece of lawn and a collection of respectable houses.

 One section of the south wall has been covered by a floor-to-ceiling sheet of copper with nine square windows cut from it.
-Near the base of the copper structure is a long sturdy window seat, perfect for leaning against the copper while looking out one of the nine windows.
+Near the base of the copper structure is a long sturdy window seat, perfect for leaning against the copper while looking out a window.
 (Fingerprints on the glass testify to moments of inattention and the desire to be outdoors).

 The staff’s private room is near the Children’s area, and four portholes in the office’s Kermit green wall indicate submarine playfulness or possibly mild surveillance.